Welcome to today's edition of the Rush 24-7 podcast.

 Many of them are people in tune with the thinking of the Tea Parties.

-But maybe, just maybe it's because the Tea Parties were not as active as they wanted to be, couldn't raise the money to the degree they wanted to.
+But maybe, just maybe, it's because the Tea Parties were not as active as they wanted to be, couldn't raise the money to the degree they wanted to.

-Now you go back, it has been talked about.
+It has been talked about.

-We know that this conduct was encouraged by sitting senators who now seem shocked about it.
+We know that Schumer, we know that Franken, Max Baucus, we know that this conduct was encouraged by sitting senators who now seem shocked about it.

 And we know this because they were very upset about the Supreme Court ruling on the Citizens United case.